Find a Doctor

 Browse UPMC doctors and medical professionals to find the care that's right for you.
 Customize your search by specialty, zip code, last name, and more.

 Visit the UPMC Find a Doctor website.

 There are many volunteer opportunities available for cancer survivors through the Magee-Womens Hospital Volunteer department.
 These include volunteering in the cancer diagnosis and care service areas or other areas of the hospital.
 Breast and ovarian cancer survivors are also needed for peer support programs.
 All volunteers are required to go through an orientation and training program.

-The Magee-Womens Foundation Grateful Patients, Grateful Hearts program offers a variety of ways to express your gratitude to a doctor, nurse, or other health care professional for their compassionate, life-saving care.
+The Magee Womens Research Institute and Foundation program offers a variety of ways to express your gratitude to a doctor, nurse, or other health care professional for their compassionate, life-saving care.

 Donations can be made in areas of research, patient care, and education.

 All funds received by the Foundation are used at Magee as resources for our patients, physicians, researchers, nurses, and other health care staff.

 Also, you can share your story by submitting a “My Magee Story” online at the Foundation’s website.

 For more information or to make a donation, visit the Magee-Womens Foundation website or call 412-641-8949.

 Providing feedback on personal experiences with the health care system provides valuable insight to how the cancer diagnosis and care process can be improved.
 Opportunities are available to provide feedback and input by becoming a member of a patient advisory council.